 If you’re unsure about using a VPN, you needn’t worry, as approximately one in four people globally use a VPN to protect their data when online.
 We’re all facing increased threats, including online romance scams.

-With more content being added to streaming services every day and more people signing up for their subscriptions, we will unfortunately also see a rise in attempted cyberattacks from criminals looking to steal your data.
+With more content being added to OTT platforms every day and more people signing up for their subscriptions, we will unfortunately also see a rise in attempted cyberattacks on streaming services from criminals looking to steal your data.
 Hackers are constantly on the lookout for ways to get around the security systems put in place by streaming providers, and they’re often successful at breaching their walls.
 As such, you should install a VPN as an extra layer of security for your device, so you can stream content without having to worry about your data being stolen.